KateJohnson/PHAR422_Decision_modeling_R_tutorial/markov_model_tutorial.md

 experience annual health care costs of $15,000.
 The utility for the healthy state is 1, for the sick state it is 0.75, for the sicker state it is 0.5, and for the death state it is 0.
-When individuals die, they transition to the absorbing "Dead" state (denoted by "D").
+When individuals die, they transition to the absorbing “Dead” state (denoted by “D”).
 We discount both costs and QALYs at an annual rate of 3%.

 We are interested in evaluating the cost-effectiveness of strategies: